“I don’t know how to hit it badly”

-It wasn’t a question of whether Moe would make a good or bad swing.
+It wasn’t a question of whether Moe would make a right or wrong swing.
 His golf swing was sort of well, golf nirvana.
 But early on he had to work for it.
 He told me it took him five years between the ages of fourteen and nineteen to get there.
 We should probably ask

 “What happened in those 5 years”?

-That deliberate practice according to the study “is not “play”, not paid work, not watching the skill be performed, not inherently enjoyable, requires effort and attention from the learner, and often involves activities selected by a coach or teacher to facilitate learning.”
+That deliberate practice according to the study “is not “play,” not paid work, not watching the skill he performed, not inherently enjoyable, requires effort and attention from the learner, and often involves activities selected by a coach or teacher to facilitate learning.”

 (As a side note, I rarely see that type of work ethic today.
 Our culture seems to think that technological advances can substitute the need for repetition.
-I don’t know if anything can substitute repetition. )
+I don’t know if anything can replace repetition.)

 Moe’s repetitive work, as compulsive as it may have been, developed his golf swing which is no different than any other physical skill such as dance or martial arts.

 In an article from Men’s Health Magazine, Jet Li, a master of Martial Arts and actor discusses this same phenomenon.
-In the article he talks about mastering the art forms and talks about mastery as a three level process.
+In the article, he talks about learning the art forms and talks about mastery as a three-level process.

 It is Jet Li’s level one that very few people get to.
 You can’t get to level one if you aren’t willing to work and technology won’t help you get there either.
 Playing at an even higher level requires Level Two.
 This is where you find most tour players.
 In my opinion, Moe reached Level Three.
 This is the place where, as Li says, “you gain a sense of inner peace.”

-Moe said, “I don’t know how to swing it badly.”
+Moe said, “I don’t know how to swing it severely.”
 He might just have said I’m not worried, I got it.
 I don’t know how to fail.”

-There is a sense of peace in Moe’s confidence about his swing but this sense of peace came at a price.
+There is a sense of peace in Moe’s confidence about his swing, but this feeling of peace came at a price.
 Moe hooked the ball when he was younger.
 He struggled and had to work at it.
-It was great for me to learn about Moe’s trial and error process.
+It was perfect for me to learn about Moe’s trial and error process.
 Knowing more about those learning years is extremely important.
 Finding that Moe struggled and went through a similar process that all of us must go through, is also reassuring to those who are learning Moe’s way.

 I believe it was Moe’s state of mind that helped him solve the golf swing equation.
-In other words, it is HOW Moe solved the hook and what he was focused on that lead to Moe becoming the greatest ball-striker to ever play the game.
+In other words, it is HOW Moe answered the hook and what he was focused on that lead to Moe becoming the greatest ball-striker ever to play the game.
 That is what all of us can learn from.
 Moe didn’t beat himself up when he had a rough day of practice.
-It was actually quite opposite:
+It was quite opposite:

 I have also learned that you have to be careful when you talk to a master.
 They see the world from a higher perspective.
-Their view of the horizon is from the top of the mountain and not from the bottom where most of the people stand.
+Their view of the horizon is at the top of the mountain and not at the bottom where most of the people stand.

 Our swing discussions referred to the movement of the golf club and club face.
 His awareness had moved well beyond the fundamentals of the grip and address.